-A content calendar is a key to making sure that you deliver and publish content regularly.
+A content calendar is key to making sure that you deliver and publish content regularly.
 With Asana, creating a content calendar is easier and better organized.

 To start creating your content calendar, you can click on the button for the New Project.
 This takes you to the next page where you are prompted to pick a project template or start with a blank one.

 On the next screen, you can select to start with a blank or pick a template to create a new project.

 You can select the Content Calendar template, but starting with a blank template works fine as well.

 Either way, you’re off to a great start.

 The next step would be to create tasks by clicking on Add tasks.

 These tasks would be any content that you want to create for your blog.
 Tasks can be grouped into a series of blog posts or individual blog posts.

 If you follow a specific workflow for creating a blog post from start to finish, you can use subtasks to break down each step.